maxim-pre/job-tracker-front/README.md

 # Job tracker

 Job tracker is an application that's designed to help people organise, manage and track their job applications throughout the hiring process.
-It provides centralized platform to keep all job-related information organized and easily accessible.
-This is a Full-Stack application using a Rails API with a React Front-End and was built in during the final two weeks of my Software Engineering Bootcamp with <a href="https://generalassemb.ly/education/software-engineering-immersive/london">General Assembly</a>.
+It provides a centralized platform to keep all job-related information organised and easily accessible.
+This is a Full-Stack application using a Rails API with a React Front-End and was built during the final two weeks of my Software Engineering Bootcamp with <a href="https://generalassemb.ly/education/software-engineering-immersive/london">General Assembly</a>.

 ### **Deployment link** : https://job-tracer.netlify.app/